 Are you frequently battling tonsillitis?
 If you are, you might consider having your tonsils removed.
-We discuss the main symptoms of tonsillitis and the key benefits of a tonsillectomy.
+Find out the symptoms of tonsillitis and the benefits of a tonsillectomy.

 What is tonsillitis?